wgruel/i220s/readme.md

 Check it out...

-If you open the phrase_list.php file, you will notice that the whole content is written in one line.
+If you open the file, you will notice that the whole content is written in one line.
 This is probably not what we want.
 In order to create multiple lines, we first add a line end to each of the new phrases we enter.
 This is done by adding `"\n"` to the string we want to put in the file.
 In file.txt, we already see the difference - but not in the HTML-file.
 There are multiple ways to fix this.
 The easiest is to just put a `<pre>` tag around the text.
 It looks not so beautiful.

 ## Reading the content line by line